-- ☐ A distribution reason was selected and additional information, as applicable, was provided in section 2. - □ Reviewed and selected a federal income tax withholding option in section 3.
-Applicable only if 20% mandatory withholding does not apply. - ☐ Complete all necessary information for periodic distributions, if applicable. - ☐ The employer/plan administrator signed in section 12. - ☐ Participant, if not one and the same as employer/plan administrator, signed in section 12. - ☐ Review the signature guarantee requirements in section 12. - ☐ If you are an alternate payee, or rolling assets into a new Invesco account, the appropriate account application is completed and attached. - ☐ If you are an alternate payee of an account with an outstanding loan, a completed Invesco Solo 401(k) and 403(b)(7) Repayment Change Form is attached.
+Please review checklist before submitting the form. ☐ A distribution reason was selected and additional information, as applicable, was provided in section 2. □ Reviewed and provided a federal income tax withholding percentage in section 3.
+Applicable only if 20% mandatory withholding does not apply. □ Complete all necessary information for periodic distributions, if applicable. ☐ The employer/plan administrator signed in section 13. □ Participant, if not one and the same as employer/plan administrator, signed in section 13. ☐ Review the signature guarantee requirements in section 13. ☐ If you are a beneficiary, alternate payee, or rolling assets into a new Invesco account, the appropriate account application is completed and attached.